BenMorris/NetArchTest/README.md

 The rules are loaded lazily and executed when the `Evaluate()` method is called.
 This method returns a `PolicyResults` instance that can be passed to a reporting mechanism.

 The [ExamplePolicies](https://github.com/BenMorris/NetArchTest/blob/master/samples/NetArchTest.SampleRules/ExamplePolicies.cs) class in the samples demonstrates how to do this.

+## Source code

+The solution contains projects in three directories:

+ - *src*: The main Rules library that is available as a package on NuGet.
+The main dependency is Mono.Cecil.
+ - *test*: A set of unit tests for the rules based on XUnit.
+ - *samples*: A couple of sample projects that demonstrate some of the possible usage scenarios.

 ## Further reading